akkoro/assemblylift/README.md

   <img src="https://img.shields.io/discord/901946190667595786"/>
   <br/>
-  AssemblyLift is an open source platform that gives you a fast & ergonomic way to build cloud-native services on a predictable, secure, and portable runtime -- from the edge to the cloud -- powered by WebAssembly.
+  AssemblyLift is an open source platform that gives you a fast & ergonomic way to build cloud-native services on a predictable, secure, and portable runtime &mdash; from the edge to the cloud &mdash; powered by WebAssembly.
   <br/>
   <br/>
 </p>